 Authors and poets like Saadat Hasan Manto, Khushwant Singh, Faiz Ahmed Faiz and Sahir Ludhianvi amongst countless others used their pens to permanently ink in their histories, their accounts and their perspectives on the partition and the era surrounding it.
 Through fiction we are presented with arguably unbiased opinions, detached from nationalist and party-led sensibilities, offering an honest and personal insight into reality.

 Josh Malihabadi expresses his melancholy at the departures and migrations that arose as a product of the partition:

-buy prednisone in the uk کيسے وہ لوگ ہو گۓ ناياب
+how to buy neurontin online کيسے وہ لوگ ہو گۓ ناياب

 Common themes among partition literature are religious identity: often presented as irrelevant in the ‘madness’, or the conflict between groups as representing a loss of internal and external piety, and dislocation: artists using their words to air a sense of nostalgia, longing and disillusionment with space itself.
 Manto expresses this through a blatant disregard for place names and technicalities, focusing instead on fluid community lines and shared cultures.

 Mainstream Bollywood cinema has used the backdrop of the Partition and the Independence movement in countless movies to show how daily lives and routines were affected by the incidents.
 ‘1942: A Love Story’ and ‘1947: Earth’ based on Bapsi Sidwa’s ‘Ice Candy Man’ tell tales of love defying strong religious and political boundaries, romance between Hindu and Muslim, or between British sympathisers and anti-British Revolutionaries.